All Products

 1. On the Service Details page, click Basic Information, then click View Endpoint Information. image

-2. In your terminal, create and run this Python script:
+2. Create and run this Python script:

 import argparse